crashoverride777/swifty-receipt-validator/README.md

           if let originalTransaction = transaction.originalTransaction {
                /// Your code to restore product for "originalTransaction.payment.productIdentifier"
-               /// I usually use delegation here, passing in the originalTransactionId, to unlock the correct }
+               /// I usually use delegation here
+          }

           queue.finishTransaction(transaction)